TBDA-Classes/2025G2/docs/ui_ux/ui_ux_research.md

 - **Tooltips** showing cumulative percentages and occurrence counts.
 - Can switch between **duration-based** and **frequency-based** ranking.
 - Optional **export** or **drill-down** to view detailed event logs.

-**Why it matters:**
-By visualizing which issues cause the most downtime, teams can prioritize corrective actions and maintenance planning.
-Connecting it with the timeline view helps users link root causes to specific time periods, making the analysis both quantitative and contextual.

 ---